RadioPotin/snowcrash42/level10/Ressources/README.md

 ```

 We reduced output for clarity's sake, but the main information here is:
-1. the `socket` system call is used to establish connection to host
+1. the `socket` system call is used to establish connection to `host`
 2. the `access` system call is used to check rights before opening file

 #### strace

+Now to launch `strace` and assert precisely what are the parameters given to the system calls we identified with `gdb`.

 ```shell-session
 level10@SnowCrash:~$ strace ./level10 /tmp/test 127.0.0.1